Cluster Restore Wizard

 Select this option to skip restoring persistent volumes.

 Note that the filters applied by this page are additive.
 For example, if you select namespace “alpha”, select label “color:red” and select resource type “secret”, only resources from namespace alpha with the type secret and having the label “color:red” will be restored.
-Also note that resources which already exist in the destination cluster will not be overwritten.

 - Advanced Options

-- Concurrent streams
+- Concurrent PVs

 - Data mover memory limit